oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/README.md

 1. [Installing Prometheus](docs/05-prometheus.md)
 1. [Installing Grafana](docs/06-grafana.md)

-Follow the [cleanup](docs/07-cleanup.md) guide to clean your environment.
+Follow the [cleanup](docs/07-cleanup.md) after you finish this guide and want to clean up your environment.